anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you have one true friend, you have more than your share.
+Quote: Make it your habit not to be critical about small things.

-By: Thomas Fuller
+By: Edward Everett Hale